Wandonium/youtube_clone/README.md

-# JS Mastery YouTube-Clone Project
+# YouTube-Clone Project

 ![Landing Page Screenshot](./screenshot.png?raw=true "Landing Page")

 ## Overview

 This is a project to create a clone of the YouTube web app by leveraging the YouTube V3 API endpoints provided by the RapidAPI platform.
-The project was built from this [youtube tutorial](https://www.youtube.com/watch?v=FHTbsZEJspU).

 ## Prerequisites